Online Therapy is going strong at CFCE!

 - By looking into the camera, you are more likely to have good eye contact with your therapist

-ENSURING A GOOD INTERNET CONNECTION AND TROUBLESHOOTING
+ENSURE A GOOD CONNECTION, AND TROUBLESHOOTING TIPS:

-- Unless your internet connection is hard wired into your device, it will usually be helpful if other family members are not streaming during the time of your session to improve the quality of your online connection
+- Unless your internet connection is hard wired into your device, it will usually be helpful if other family members are not streaming during the time of your session to improve the quality of your online connection.

 - If the connection gets ‘glitchy or laggy,’ please let your therapist know.
 It sometimes helps to ‘exit the Meet’ and rejoin.